First point of Aries: Definition

-Due to Earth's axial precession, this point gradually moves westwards at a rate of about one degree every 72 years.
+Due to Earth's axial precession, this point gradually moves westward at a rate of about one degree every 72 years.
 This means that, since the time of Hipparchus, it has shifted across the sky by about 30°, and is currently located within Pisces, near its border with Aquarius.
 The Sun now appears in Aries from late April until mid-May, though the constellation is still associated with the beginning of the northern spring.

 The first point of Aries is important to the fields of astronomy, nautical navigation and astrology.
 Navigational ephemeris tables record the geographic position of the first point of Aries as the reference for position of navigational stars.
 Due to the slow precession of the equinoxes, the zenith view (above a location) of constellations at a time of year from a given location have slowly moved west (by using solar epochs the drift is known).
 The tropical Zodiac is similarly affected and no longer corresponds with the constellations (the Cusp of Libra today is located within Virgo).
 In sidereal astrology, by contrast, the first point of Aries remains aligned with the Aries constellation.